 Attachment is the inability to say no, whatever the cost

 However, when we are attached to someone, we don’t consider the cost – we have to please them, or at the very least, we can’t see them displeased.
 An oft-overlooked cost in relationships is the moral cost: how much our moral principles will be compromised to do their bidding.
-If we are attached, we may end up doing something horrifying, something we would never do ourselves.
+If we are attached to them, we may end up doing horrifying things for their sake.

 Such inability to say no, whatever the cost, caused the huge fratricidal war before which the Bhagavad-gita was spoken.
-Dhritarashtra, the acting king of the Kuru dynasty, was so attached to his wicked son, Duryodhana, that he couldn’t say no to the latter, even when he attempted to defraud, dishonor and destroy his cousins, the Pandavas.
-In the Gita’s first verse (01.01), Dhritarashtra’s attachment comes out in his referring to his sons as his own and his treating as enemies his nephews.
+Dhritarashtra, the acting king of the Kuru dynasty, was so attached to his wicked son, Duryodhana, that he couldn’t say no to Duryodhana, even when Duryodhana attempted to defraud, dishonor and destroy his cousins, the Pandavas.
+In the Gita’s first verse (01.01), Dhritarashtra’s attachment comes out in his referring to his sons as his own people, thereby treating his nephews as his enemies.

 The Gita’s setting graphically demonstrates how the inability to say no can have catastrophic consequences.
 And the Gita’s substance – its message of spiritual strength – empowers us to say no when necessary.